 Legal Analysis

-California Labor Code 2810.5 LC requires employers to give their new employees a written notice with the following information:
+When you begin work as a non-exempt employee, California Labor Code 2810.5 LC requires your new employer to give you a “written wage theft notice” with the following information:

 - meal-, lodging-, and other allowances claimed as part of the minimum wage,

-- the employer’s name, telephone number, and address,
+- the employer’s name(s), telephone number, and address (both physical and mailing),

 - the workers’ compensation insurance carrier’s name, telephone number, and address,

-- whether there has been a federal or state emergency or disaster declaration in their county within the last 30 days, and
+- whether there has been a federal or state emergency or disaster declaration in your county within the last 30 days, and

 - any other information the Labor Commissioner requires

-In addition, employers have seven days to notify employees of any changes to the above information.
+In addition, employers have seven days to notify you of any changes to the above information unless either:

 Example: Zack hires Penny as a non-exempt employee.
 On her first day of work, Zack must provide Penny a written notice revealing the above information.